+matria wit The most naturally being used for the seemonic as a

-The road network being used for the scenario, as a
+network The road network being used for the scenario, as a

 Network object.

-The union of all drivable roads, including intersections
+road The union of all drivable roads, including intersections

 but not shoulders or parking lanes.

-The union of all curbs.
+curb The union of all curbs.

-The union of all sidewalks.
+sidewalk The union of all sidewalks.

-The union of all shoulders, including parking lanes.
+shoulder The union of all shoulders, including parking lanes.

-All drivable areas, including both ordinary roads and
+roadOrShoulder All drivable areas, including both ordinary roads and

 shoulders.

-The union of all intersections.
+intersection The union of all intersections.

-A VectorField representing the nominal traffic direction at a given point.
+roadDirection A VectorField representing the nominal traffic direc-

-is2DMode
+tion at a given point.

-withinDistanceToAnyCars returns boolean withinDistanceToAnyObjs checks whether there exists any obj (1) in front of the vehicle, (2) within thresholdDistance withinDistanceToObjsInLane checks whether there exists any obj (1) in front of the vehicle, (2) on the same lane, (3) within thresholdDistance network: Network road: Region
+is2DMode withinDistanceToAnyCars returns boolean withinDistanceToAnyObjs checks whether there exists any obj (1) in front of the vehicle, (2) within thresholdDistance withinDistanceToObjsInLane checks whether there exists any obj (1) in front of the ve- hicle, (2) on the same lane, (3) within thresholdDistance network: Network road: Region